Motor Insurance Premiums – What’s really going on? Part 2

 - Optimistic assumptions are being made in relation to the potential impact of Periodic Payment Orders by some companies and there is a wide variation in reserving methods applied.
 This has the potential for a serious crisis down the line.
 If insurers are being over optimistic in their reserving policy, this could come back to bite them in years to come were there not enough money in the pot to meet claims!

-A number of remarkable revelations appear in this study.
+Furthermore, a number of remarkable revelations appear in this study.
 To the forefront is that variance in provision across the board by insurers for similar personal injury claims related to motor accidents.

 One thing is for certain, the “economic recovery” and increased motor usage may mean additional accidents on our roads and that growth will need to be addressed on a number of fronts, such as road traffic legislation enforcements, recommencement of investment in roads and their upkeep and of course, enforcement of the NCT vehicle road-worthiness tests.